Digital Audio Broadcasting

 DAB is generally more efficient in its use of spectrum than analogue FM radio, and thus can offer more radio services for the same given bandwidth.
 The broadcaster can select any desired sound quality, from high-fidelity signals for music to low-fidelity signals for talk radio, in which case the sound quality can be noticeably inferior to analog FM.
 High-fidelity equates to a high bit rate and higher transmission cost.
-DAB is more robust with regard to noise and multipath fading for mobile listening, although DAB reception quality degrades rapidly when the signal strength falls below a critical threshold (as is normal for digital broadcasts), whereas FM reception quality degrades slowly with the decreasing signal, providing effective coverage over a larger area.

-DAB+ is a "green" platform and brings 85 percent energy consumption savings compared to FM broadcasting.
+DAB is more robust with regard to noise and multipath fading for mobile listening, although DAB reception quality degrades rapidly when the signal strength falls below a critical threshold (as is normal for digital broadcasts), whereas FM reception quality degrades slowly with the decreasing signal, providing more effective coverage over a larger area.
+DAB+ is a "green" platform and can bring up to 85 percent energy consumption savings compared to FM broadcasting (but analog tuners are more efficient than digital ones, and DRM+ has been recommended for small scale transmissions).

 Similar terrestrial digital radio standards are HD Radio, ISDB-Tb, DRM, and the related DMB.
+Also 5G Broadcast is developing globally for radio and television broadcasting.
+This system will for the first time enable digital terrestrial radio reception also in smartphones.